aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLAM in C++ Applications" h2="Convert EPUB to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to XLAM?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is supported by most e-book readers.
+On the other hand, XLAM is a Microsoft Excel Open XML Macro-Enabled Workbook file format, which is used to store Excel workbooks with macros.
+XLAM files are used to store complex Excel workbooks with macros, which can be used to automate tasks in Excel.
+Therefore, it is necessary to convert EPUB to XLAM in order to use the macros in Excel.

-Converting EPUB to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total helps for EPUB to XLAM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries, which can be used to convert EPUB to XLAM in C++.
+It provides a simple two-step process for converting EPUB to XLAM.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ also provides a wide range of features, such as support for a variety of file formats, support for a variety of programming languages, and support for a variety of platforms.
+Therefore, it is the ideal choice for converting EPUB to XLAM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}